ml4bio/RhoFold/README.md

 The contents of each output file are as follows:

-*   `results.npz` – A `.npz` file containing the distogram prediction of RiboFold in NumPy arrays.
+*   `results.npz` – A `.npz` file containing the distogram prediction of RhoFold in NumPy arrays.
 *   `ss.ct` – A .ct format text file containing the predicted secondary structure.
 *   `unrelaxed_model.pdb` – A PDB format file containing the predicted structure from deep learning.
 *   `relaxed_{relax_steps}_model.pdb` – A PDB format file containing the amber relaxed structure from unrelaxed_model.pdb.